President Nancy Oliver Gray

 Nancy Oliver Gray became Hollins University’s eleventh president in January 2005.
 She brought to Hollins a strong belief in the liberal arts and sciences and the need for women’s colleges in higher education.

-Other significant accomplishments of Gray's presidency include a new major in environmental studies; a new certificate program in leadership studies; an extensive seminar program especially designed for first-year students; renovation of historic buildings and gardens on the campus; growth of Hollins’ endowment from $85 million to nearly $165 million; balanced operating budgets for the past seven years; and elimination of the university’s debt.
+Other significant accomplishments of Gray's presidency include a new major in environmental studies; a new certificate program in leadership studies; an extensive seminar program especially designed for first-year students; an honors program; renovation of historic buildings and gardens on the campus; growth of Hollins’ endowment from $85 million to more than $165 million; balanced operating budgets for the past eight years; and elimination of the university’s debt.

 A graduate of Vanderbilt University, Gray holds a master of education degree from North Texas State University and completed additional graduate work at Vanderbilt.
 She also received an honorary doctorate of human letters from Presbyterian College.
 She served as vice president of development and alumni relations at Rider University and as vice president of seminary relations at Princeton Theological Seminary, where she now is a member of the board of trustees.
 She was president of Converse College in South Carolina for five-and-a-half years before coming to Hollins.